Welcome to episode #5 of the Silvertrac Extra Podcast! My name is Johnny Page and I am joined with my co-host Chris Anderson.

 - Properly checking references & previous work experience will expedite the hiring process.

-Bonus Tip - showing candidates your accountability & reporting requirements during the interview process will gauge the reaction of a potential employee for your SOP’s!
+Bonus Tip - showing candidates your accountability & reporting requirements during the interview process will gauge the reaction of a potential employee for your SOP’s (standard operating procedures)!

 Once Hired, the Real Work Begins.